 He was right.
 Not bad for a physicist!
 The nerve did divide, but the two parts were held together by the nerve sheath until they got past the knee.
 I was able to remove the sheath and isolate both portions.
 When we measured these, we found that the two sections were polarized in opposite directions.
 The voltage drop of the front branch was positive toward the toes.
-The posterior branch was polarized in the same direc- tion as the sciatic trunk, but it always had a higher voltage gradient.
-The current in the front branch apparently flowed in the direction op- posite to that in the rest of the nerve.
+The posterior branch was polarized in the same direction as the sciatic trunk, but it always had a higher voltage gradient.
+The current in the front branch apparently flowed in the direction opposite to that in the rest of the nerve.
 The interesting thing was, when we added up the voltage increases from 1-centimeter lengths of the two branches-4 millivolts positive and 8 negative in a typical frog-we got roughly the same voltage gradient that we found in the main nerve, about 4 millivolts negative in every centimeter.
-At first that didn't make motor and sensory neurons.
-Sensory fibers are usually narrower than motor fibers, so it looked as though the front branch was all sensory, the back one all motor.
-Suppose the DC system also had incoming and out- going divisions.
-We took readings from other nerves known to be all one type or the other.
-The femoral nerve along the front of the thigh is almost entirely motor in function, and, sure enough, it had an increas- ing negative potential away from the spine.
-The spinal nerves that serve the skin of a frog's back are sensory fibers, and they had increasing negative voltages toward the spine.
+At first that didn't make any sense.